oracle/opengrok/Repository-synchronization.md

 ## Ignoring repositories

 Some repositories under the project are not meant to be synchronized (e. g. the remote does not exist anymore or it is a testing repository for tests in that project). `opengrok-mirror` can ignore them if you provide them in the `ignored_repos` list.
-This is a list of paths relative to the matched project (see xxx) and supports filename glob expansion (see the example).
+This is a list of paths relative to the matched project (see [project-matching](https://github.com/oracle/opengrok/wiki/Repository-synchronization#https://github.com/oracle/opengrok/wiki/Repository-synchronization#project-matching)) and supports filename glob expansion (see the example).

 ## Batch mode